melker12345/Komplettering-Labb-2/public/markdown/task.md

 - **Article Management**
   - Implement sorting, searching, and pagination for articles would be a nice touch but it's not necessary for the project.
+  - Add a delete button for each article if the user is logged in.

 - **Visual Enhancements**
   - Consider adding a parallax effect to the background.